JaMo42/include_guard/README.md

 `include_guard FILES...`

-This program does not take any options, all arguments are interpreted as file names.S
+This program does not take any options, all arguments are interpreted as file names.